tlienart/PkgPage.jl/page/config.md

   NOTE:
   - use_hero:           if false, main bar stretches from left to right otherwise boxed
+  - hero_width:         width of the hero, for instance 80% will mean the hero will stretch over 80% of the width of the page.
   - use_header_img:     to use an image as background for the header
   - header_img_path:    either a path to an asset or a SVG like here.
 Note that the path must be CSS-compatible.